PROLOGUS

 CAPITULUM I: NOVA

 A.D.
 IV ID.
 OCT.
-MCLXIII A.U.C.
+MCLXIII A.U.C. ~ October 12, 409 A.D.

 The sun’s prismatic reflection off the Mandarache Sea and white walls of Carthago Nova blinded Valeria Irena as she pressed against the ship’s bow in excitement.
 If that weren’t enough, a sudden blast of wind knocked her backwards, almost off her feet.
 The young Romana laughed, more exhilarated than ever.
 As if a puff of air could stop her!

 Irena shivered with dĂŠjĂ vu.
-It was like she had never left home.

 A dog barked from a doorway and she wondered how any animal had survived this long without ending up in someone’s cooking pot.
 She had come to prefer fresh rat meat herself, while others still had demanded openly in the forum that a price be set for human flesh.
-When bodies disappeared overnight, no one asked any questions.
+When bodies disappeared overnight, no one asked questions.

 Within minutes she was back to the ancient Carthaginian walls.
-They hadn’t worked to keep the Romans out before and Irena, rabid with panic, would have torn them down brick by brick if anyone tried to stop her now.
-Only after dashing through the gates did she realize that she hadn’t been breathing.
-She collapsed against the wall, glazed eyes staring out across the choppy blue water.
-The visions finally ceased, but would she ever stop shaking?
+They hadn’t kept the Romans out before and Irena, rabid with panic, would have torn them down brick by brick if anyone tried to stop her now.
+Only after dashing through the gates did she realize she hadn’t been breathing.
+She collapsed against the wall, unfocused eyes staring unseeing across choppy blue water.

 Someone tapped her shoulder.
 Irena screamed out loud.